Category Archives: Wisconsin

 Exact Boundaries Important

-In newly laid out subdivisions in Franksville where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in North Prairie where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically checked, or a piece that is being divided, will certainly need a study to locate the new corners and great deal lines in Wisconsin, which must be completely marked so they will certainly never end up being lost.
+Land that has actually never been exactly checked, or a piece that is being split, will require a survey to locate the new corners as well as great deal lines in Wisconsin, which must be permanently noted so they will certainly never ever become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.